Skip to Content

 » Right outside the entrance you can find a snack bar with all sorts of sandwiches, pastries and drinks.
 So if you were planning on having lunch up top this would be your only affordable option (the other more expensive option would be eating at the Sanctuary Lodge buffet nearby).

-» Going off of the previous two points, you cannot re-enter Machu Picchu once you exit (only if you have a ticket to climb one of the mountains).
+» Going off of the previous two points, you cannot re-enter Machu Picchu once you exit.

 5) A Machu Picchu Guide in Pictures